- Mental Health & Wellbeing Strategy

 - More useful tips on asking RU OK? can be found on the R U OK?
 How to Ask website (opens in a new window)

-- To learn more about Free, confidential counselling available to all students, please visit the Counselling Service page or call 02 9852 5199 to make an appointment
+- To learn more about Free, confidential counselling available to all students, please visit the Counselling Service webpage or call 1300 668 370 to make an appointment

-- To learn more about the Employee Assistance Program, please visit Employee Assistance Program.
+- To learn more about the Employee Assistance Program, please visit EAP

 - For more information on the RU OK?
-Day @Western initiatives at Western, please contact Rowena Saheb, Mental Health and Wellbeing Promotions Coordinator.
+Day @Western initiatives at Western, please contact Rowena Saheb , Mental Health and Wellbeing Promotions Coordinator or Andrea Earl , Mental Health and Wellbeing Student Assistant.